-In the second series of experiments we will electroporate gene constructs into particular somites of catshark in order to overexpress (gain-of-function) or inhibit particular pathways (loss-of-function).
-This will be done in relatively later stages (21-23) in order to achieve better survival for long incubation period (4-6 days) following the injection/electroporation procedure.
-The implication of this experimental timing is that it may deal with post pronephros initiation events.
-Since the developmental process proceeds from anterior to posterior, experiments and analyses of more posterior somites of later stages may reveal similar results to anterior somites at earlier stages.
-We are aware that this may result in examining mesonephros domain.
-However, as can be observed in our preliminary results (Fig.1K) posterior somites also express nephric genes in their lateral domain, resemble the expression seen in anterior somites of the pronephric domain.
-Thus, such experiments at relatively these later stages may manifest important developmental understandings relevant to our questions regarding the formation of the nephric field.
-We intend to overexpress in anterior somites constructs of Hox4 gene family that were shown to be expressed in association with the nephric genes (6 somite anterior border) and be affected by the RA+/- experiments (Schmidt et al., 2021).
-Also we will use the cyp26A1 gene to interfere with RA synthesis pathway to analyze all the gene repertoire discovered in the transcriptome analysis.
-The methodology of injection and electroporation of gene constructs in Catshark embryos is currently under development.
-Promising results already obtained for injecting Dyes and we believe that the electroporation methodology which is in wide use in the chick model in my lab will soon provide positive results.
-Furthermore, assuming that the electroporation methodology will encounter technical problems such as salinity of the medium resulting in inappropriate PH and electric conductivity, we will use the injection techniques to locally introduce pharmacological agents (a systemic problem when using them in the medium) or blocking directly genes by morpholinos or siRNAs specifically targeting genes of interest.
-In this type to experiments control of scrambled morpholinos or siRNA will be used following analyses of antibodies (if available) against the investigated gene to assess the effect of the procedure.
-These experiments are expected to elucidate essential aspects of the regulation of nephric gene expression domains and the initiation of the IM and the establishment of the nephric duct.
+In the second experiments, we will electroporate gene constructs into particular somites of catshark to overexpress (gain-of-function) or inhibit (loss-of-function) particular pathways.
+This will be done at later stages (21-23) to achieve better survival for long incubation periods (4-6 days) following the injection/electroporation procedure.
+The implications of this experimental timing are bias towards post pronephros initiation events.
+Since development proceeds from anterior to posterior, analyses of more posterior somites at later stages may reveal results similar to anterior somites at earlier stages.
+We are aware this may result in examination of the mesonephros domain.
+However, as observed in our preliminary results (Fig.1K) posterior somites also express nephric genes in their lateral domain, resembling their expression in anterior somites of the pronephric domain.
+Such relatively late stage experiments may manifest themselves as important developmental understandings relevant to our questions regarding formation of the nephric field.
+We intend to overexpress constructs of the Hox4 gene family in anterior somites.
+These genes are expressed in association with nephric genes (6 somite anterior border) and are affected in RA+/- experiments (Schmidt et al., 2021).
+We will also use the cyp26A1 to interfere with the RA synthesis pathway and analyze the full gene repertoire discovered in our transcriptome analysis.
+The methodology of injection and electroporation of gene constructs in catshark embryos is currently under development.
+We anticipate that promising results obtained for our dye injections and the wide use of electroporation in chicks in my lab will soon provide positive results.
+Assuming that the electroporation methodology will encounter technical problems such as salinity of the medium resulting in inappropriate PH and electric conductivity, we will use the injection technique to locally introduce pharmacological agents (a systemic problem when using them in the medium) or directly block gene expression by morpholinos or siRNAs specifically targeting genes of interest.
+In such experiments scrambled morpholinos or siRNA controls will be used after analyses of antibodies (if available) against the investigated gene to assess the procedure.
+These experiments are expected to elucidate essential aspects of the regulation of nephric gene expression domains, initiation of the IM and establishment of the nephric duct.

 D1d.
-Budding off the somite; EMT and MET or evagination by proliferation?
-The Catshark model
+Budding from the somite in catshark: EMT and MET or evagination by proliferation?